aramistech/aramistech-website/replit.md

 - June 28, 2025.
 Added hover effect to hero section call button phone icon - Phone icon now changes from orange to blue on hover matching the phone number behavior for complete visual consistency across all Windows 10 upgrade page call buttons
 - June 28, 2025.
 Created mobile-specific critical warning system - compact warning icon button on right edge that triggers full-width slide-in panel from right side with detailed security alert message, large warning icon, and call-to-action button
 - June 28, 2025.
 Shortened mobile warning panel button text from "Learn More & Get Protected" to "Get Protected Now" for better single-line display on mobile devices
 - June 28, 2025.
-Added dismissal functionality to mobile critical warning system - users can permanently hide the warning button via small X button on the warning button itself with localStorage persistence
+Added dismissal functionality to mobile critical warning system - users can permanently hide the warning button via white X button on the warning button itself with localStorage persistence, and added discrete "Security alerts" re-enable option in footer that only appears when dismissed
 ```

 ## User Preferences